Ijee/Amazeing/assets/articles/pledge.md

  Just like the wall follower method you should not change hands.
 Follow it while counting the turns by having a clockwise turn be positive (e.g. 90°) and a counter clockwise turn is negative (e.g. -90°).

  When the sum of the of the turns you made come back to 0° and face your original chosen direction you leave the walls/obstacles again and go in your original direction until you find another wall or hopefuly the exit.

+**Note**: The implementation of this method always assumes the initial direction to be east/right.
+I may update it in the future so that the user can choose the initial direction themselves.